js-works/js-reactive/README.md

 ## Benefits

-- Strict separation between component meta data (displayName, properties description etc.) and actual component logic (render function or component class)
+- Strict separation between component meta data (displayName, properties description etc.) and actual component logic (render function or component class).

-- Context values can be easily injected to properties to be available everywhere in the component logic, not only in the "render" function
+- Context values can easily be injected into the properties to be available everywhere in the component logic, not just in the "render" function.

+- No need to use 'prop-types' library: As component properties and context values can be validated in a more general way, jsReactive is not depdendent on a React or jsReactive specific prop validation library.
+  Instead a general validation library like 'js-spec' can be used.

 - As the component's meta data is defined separated from the component logic, it's easier to implement other compont logic programming paradigms as they do not have